Psychiatric-Mental Health Nurse Practitioner

 Upon completion, graduates are eligible to sit for the national certification examination for the Family Psychiatric/Mental Health Nurse Practitioner and to apply for the Advanced Practice Registered Nurse (APRN) license.

-Sample Plan of Study -- Preferred Plan of Study
+Sample Plan of Study -- Preferred Plan of Study (PDF)

 This program prepares students for an advanced practice specialty certification and APRN eligibility as a primary care certified nurse practitioner (CNP).
 APRN eligibility differs across states and many require a specialty certification.
 Specialty certifications are acquired through national exams that do not vary by state.
 For information on individual state's requirements, visit the National Councils of State Boards of Nursing website.